hashicorp/vagrant/website/source/docs/hyperv/index.html.md

 Hyper-V must be enabled prior to using the provider.
 Most Windows installations will not have Hyper-V enabled by default.
 Hyper-V is available by default for almost all Windows Enterprise, Professional, or Education 8.1 and later installs.
+To enable Hyper-V, go to "Programs and Features", click on "Turn Windows features on or off" and check the box next to "Hyper-V".
+Or install via PowerShell with:

 <code>Enable-WindowsOptionalFeature -Online -FeatureName Microsoft-Hyper-V -All</code>.